Self-Supervised Learning of Graph Neural Networks: A Unified Review: Problem Formulation

 In \textbf{unsupervised representation learning}, only the distribution $\mathcal{P}$ of unlabeled graphs is available for the entire training process.
 The problem of learning the representation of a given graph data $(\bm A, \bm X)\sim \mathcal{P}$ is formulated as

 The learned representations $\bm H^*$ are then used in further downstream tasks such as linear classification and clustering.

-The \textbf{unsupervised pretraining} is usually performed in a two-stage training~\cite{jin2020self}.
+The \textbf{unsupervised pretraining}, also dubbed the decoupled training by~\citet{wang2021decoupling}, is usually performed as a two-stage training~\cite{jin2020self}.
 It first trains the encoder $f$ with unlabeled graphs.
 The pre-trained encoder $f_{init}$ is then used as the initialization of the encoder in a supervised fine-tuning stage.
 Formally, in addition to the distribution $\mathcal{P}$, the learner further gains access to a distribution $\mathcal{P}$ of labeled graphs over $\mathcal{G}\times\mathcal{Y}$, where $\mathcal{Y}$ denotes the label space.
 Again, given the labeled training dataset, $\mathcal{P}$ can be simply constructed as the uniform distribution over labeled samples in the dataset.
 The pretrained encoder $f_{init}$ is then fine-tuned on $\mathcal{P}$, together with a prediction head $h$ s.t. $h(f(\bm A, \bm X))\in \mathcal{Y}$ and a supervised loss $\mathcal{L}_{sup}$, i.e.,

 with initialization

 The unsupervised pretraining and supervised finetuning paradigm is considered as the most strategy to perform semi-supervised learning and transfer learning.
 For semi-supervised learning, the labeled graphs in the finetuning dataset is a portion of the pretraining dataset.
 For transfer learning, the pretraining and finetuning datasets are from different domains.
 Note that a similar learning setting called unsupervised domain adaptation has also been studied generally~\cite{ganin2015unsupervised} or specifically in the image domain~\cite{sun2019unsupervised}, where the encoder is pre-trained on labeled data but finetuned on unlabeled data under self-supervision.
 Since the paradigm is not specifically studied in the graph domain, we do not discuss the learning setting in detail in this survey.